liferay/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/01-adding-pages-to-sites-intro.markdown

 Furthermore, Content Pages are easier to use and are more powerful for non-technical users compared to Widget Pages.

 Why would someone prefer Widget Pages?
-Usually Widget Pages are preferred because they were the only page type available in earlier versions of @product@, so they're more familiar than Content Pages.
+Widget Pages were once the only page type available in earlier versions of @product@, so they're more familiar than Content Pages.

-In addition, there are still a few things that Widget Pages provide that are not possible with Content Pages:
+Additionally, there are still a few things that Widget Pages provide that are not possible with Content Pages:

-- *Developing an advanced custom layout*: Content Pages let page authors create their own page layout.
-As a result, developers can't create their own custom layouts with FreeMarker like Widget Pages allowed for.
-Therefore, Content Pages let you create a layout visually, which is a more user-friendly approach; however, the programmatic approach of Widget Pages allows for more advanced capabilities.
+- *Developing an advanced custom layout*: Using Content Pages, authors can create their own page layouts.
+This prevents developers from creating pre-selectable, custom layouts with FreeMarker like Widget Pages allowed for.
+  Though Content Pages let you create a layout visually (a more user-friendly approach), the programmatic approach of Widget Pages allows for more advanced capabilities.

 - *User-Customizable columns*: This was a rarely used feature of Widget Pages that is not provided in Content Pages.
-If your page requires a user-customizable column, you must leverage a Widget Page.
+If your page requires a user-customizable column, you must use a Widget Page.

 - *Using Staging with Page Variations*: Content Pages do not support Staging's Page Variations.
 This avoids possible confusion with the similar capability to